Cyclic Voltammetry Basic Principles and Theory

 Potentiometry is a way of measuring the electrical potential of an electrochemical cell under static conditions (i.e. no current flow).

 For a general reduction or oxidation (redox) reaction, the standard potential is related to the concentration of the reactants (A) and the products (B).
-This occurs at the electrode/solution interface and can be recognised according to the Nernst equation:
+This occurs at the electrode/solution interface and can be recognized according to the Nernst equation:

 Here, E is the electrode potential, E0′ is the formal potential, R is the gas constant (8.3145 J·K-1·mol-1), T is temperature, n is the number of moles of electrons involved and F is the Faraday constant (96,485 C·mol-1).